dgc-network/coliving-protocol/docs/docs/protocol/overview.md

 # Overview

-Coliving is a decentralized, community-owned and artist-controlled music-sharing protocol.
-Coliving provides a blockchain-based alternative to existing streaming platforms to help artists publish and monetize their work and distribute it directly to fans.
+Coliving is a decentralized, community-owned and file-sharing protocol.
+Coliving provides a blockchain-based alternative to existing platforms to help landlords publish and monetize their work and distribute it directly to residents.

-The mission of the project is to give everyone the freedom to share, monetize, and listen to any live.
+The mission of the project is to give everyone the freedom to share, and monetize to any live.

 The Coliving Protocol [repository](https://github.com/dgc-network/coliving-protocol) is a mono-repository that has all the pieces that make and support the protocol including smart contracts, services, and other supporting libraries.